What is a Phishing Attack?

 1. Spear Phishing

 Spear Phishing attack is specifically targeted on Individual or organization.
-It targets the specific group where everyone is having certain in common.
-In a spear phishing, Attackers often collect personal information about their target and use it.
-This increases the probability of success as victim tricks into believing the information.
+Therefore, it targets the specific group where everyone is having certain in common.
+In spear phishing, Attackers often collect personal information about their target and use it.
+This increases the probability of success as the victim tricks into believing the information.

 3. Clone Phishing

-In this attack, Attacker clones the original email which was delivered previously and modifies it in such a way that it looks legitimate but contains malicious link or malware.
+In this attack, the Attacker clones the original email delivered previously and modified it to look legitimate but contains malicious links or malware.
 Then sends it to target while still maintaining the sender address by address spoofing.
-The mail looks like it was re-send of original with some or no changes.
+As a result, the mail looks like it was re-sent of original with some or no changes.

 4. Phone Phishing

-The aim of Phishing attack is to make do victim following things:
+A Phishing attack aims to make do victim the following things:

-This aim is to gain sensitive information such as login credentials, ATM PINs, credit card details, social security number from victims and use that information for financial gain.
+- Provide Sensitive Information: This aims to gain sensitive information such as login credentials, ATM PINs, credit card details, social security numbers from victims and use that information for financial gain.

 - In the case of bank fraud, you can call bank authorities and tell them to suspend your account.

-- In an organization, if you are phished, then you should immediately call the Security team and inform them.
+- If you are phished in an organisation, you should immediately call the Security team and inform them.

-Till we have known that Phishing Attacks are simple yet the most dangerous and powerful.
-There are multiple varieties in which Phishing Attacks can happen.
-In the world of the Internet, Phishing Attacks can cause major losses if not taken care properly, so everyone must be aware of precautions and actions to be taken.
+Till we have known that Phishing Attacks are simple yet the most dangerous and powerful, there are multiple varieties in which Phishing Attacks can happen.
+In the world of the Internet, Phishing Attacks can cause major losses if not taken care of properly, so everyone must be aware of precautions and actions to be taken.

-This has been a Guide to What is a Phishing Attack.
-Here we have to discuss the Types, Purpose, and Prevention to be taken from Phishing Attack.
+This has been a guide to What is a Phishing Attack?
+Here we discussed the types, purpose, and prevention to be taken from phishing attack.
 You can also go through our other suggested articles to learn more –